-In conventional fishing, Smallmouth may be successfully caught on a wide range of natural and artificial baits or lures, including crankbaits, hair jigs, plastic jerkbaits (such as Rapala Husky Jerks, Rapala X-Raps, or even a Rico Popper), spinnerbaits, and all types of soft plastic lures including curly tail grubs or tubes with lead head jigs.
-Click here for more information about Smallmouth Bass fly fishing.
+With conventional fishing, Smallmouth may be successfully caught on a wide range of natural and artificial baits or lures, including crankbaits, hair jigs, plastic jerkbaits (such as Rapala Husky Jerks, Rapala X-Raps, or even a Rico Popper), spinnerbaits, and all types of soft plastic lures including curly tail grubs or tubes with lead head jigs.

 Smallmouth Bass Cooking

 Smallmouth Bass like almost any other fish will taste different depending on the water they come from, muddy water leaves a slightly muddy taste, whereas cool clean water leaves only the natural flavor of the Smallmouth.

 Frying is generally considered the best technique for cooking Smallmouth Bass.
 There are tens of thousands of recipes for preparing the fish.
 Usually, your Smallmouth guide or charter service will offer cleaning and filleting service, leaving you to simply choose a recipe and start cooking.

 Going After Smallmouth – First, Learn About Them

 In order to catch your prey, you must learn more about it.
 Research your target and learn as much as you can about it.
 You can do it here on this site or elsewhere online.
 The important thing is to arm yourself with knowledge you can use out on the water.